lewischn/tictactoe/README.md

 ## Features

 - Two-player gameplay
-- Move history (time travel)
+- Allows you to see the move history of the game
-- Highlights the current move
+- Highlights the winning line
-- Responsive design

 ## Installation